 Bravura Concert Series at All Saints Catholic Church

-Our discovering this ongoing concert series in the Houston Heights was a delight!
+Our discovery of this ongoing Bravera Concert Series in the Houston Heights was a delight!
 We may or may not have found out about it on our own.

-There are so many events on a daily basis in this gigantic metropolitan city of Houston.
+There are many daily events in this large metropolitan city of Houston.
 Even though we subscribe to the daily Houston Chronicle newspaper, we had never noticed the publication of these concert programs.